-If you’re ready to streamline your payroll system while also improving overall security, it’s time to implement a cloud-based payroll system.
+If you’re ready to streamline your payroll system while also improving overall security, sounds like you are ready to implement a cloud-based payroll system.

 You might feel like making such a big change is overwhelming, but it doesn’t have to be.
 Having a payroll system based in the cloud can be just as easy — if not easier — to use than your current payroll software.